Multidata Causal Discovery for Statistical Hurricane Intensity Forecasting: Methodology

 \subsubsection{Validation in an operation-like setting}

-The second set of experiments assesses the practical value of the causal predictors identified from the ERA5 reanalysis by testing them within the operational SHIPS framework.
-Specifically, an additional set of six diagnostic variables is extracted from the GFS fields, guided by the most robust predictors shortlisted from the ERA5 discovery experiments.
-To validate whether these new predictors improve generalization skill in an operational context, we replicate the same experimental setup described previously — comparing models trained with the original SHIPS predictors against models that incorporate the newly suggested predictors.
+The second set of experiments assesses the practical value of the causal predictors identified using the ERA5 reanalysis by testing them within the operational SHIPS framework.
+Guided by the most robust predictors identified in the ERA5-based causal discovery experiments, we compute the corresponding predictors from GFS analysis fields and extend the SHIPS developmental dataset including these newly identified causal predictors alongside the original predictors.
+We then compare models trained using the original SHIPS predictor set with those trained on the augmented predictor set (SHIPS+), using the full SHIPS developmental dataset.
 This comparison directly quantifies whether enriching the SHIPS developmental dataset with causally selected predictors yields measurable improvements in forecast performance on unseen TC cases.